Poincaré disk model: Artistic realizations

 M. C. Escher explored the concept of representing infinity on a two-dimensional plane.
-Discussions with Canadian mathematician H.S.M.
-Coxeter around 1956 inspired Escher's interest in hyperbolic tessellations, which are regular tilings of the hyperbolic plane.
+Discussions with Canadian mathematician Harold Scott MacDonald Coxeter around 1956 inspired Escher's interest in hyperbolic tessellations, which are regular tilings of the hyperbolic plane.
 Escher's wood engravings Circle Limit I–IV demonstrate this concept between 1958 and 1960, the final one being Circle Limit IV: Heaven and Hell in 1960.
 According to Bruno Ernst, the best of them is Circle Limit III.

+HyperRogue, a roguelike game, uses the hyperbolic plane for its world geometry, and also uses the Poincaré disk model.